21 Nov 2018 Martin Banov

 High-granular data can be purchased and consumed right through large datasets registering thousands of sensors spanning millions of data points.
 Payment will be automatically calculated and divided among participants, at a per-data-point/resolution cost.

-The system aims to provide those who need access to environmental data (governing bodies, aviation services, marine services, mining corporations etc.) with access to real-time, on-demand and historical data at an instant.
+The system aims to provide those who need access to environmental data (governing bodies, aviation services, marine services, mining corporations, etc.) with access to real-time, on-demand, and historical data in an instant.